jacquesGOAT/pcg32-bruteforce/README.md

 Bruteforcing tools used for cracking LuaU pcg32 states on ROBLOX.

 # pcg32r
 The main project and solution.
 CLI tool for bruteforcing pcg32 states given a sequence of integers or doubles.
+Debug builds contain command line arguments.
 First attempt at CUDA programming.

 # NACJAC